 Taiwan beat covid-19 and won friends.
-At the WHO, it’s fighting for a seat at the table.
+At the WHO, it’s still fighting for a seat at the table.

-"Because of the success in dealing with coronavirus, I think we face a new situation in our diplomacy and we have a lot of new friends, new partners and new possibilities," Joseph Wu, Taiwan's foreign minister, said in an interview.
+"Because of the success in dealing with coronavirus, I think we face a new situation in our diplomacy, and we have a lot of new friends, new partners and new possibilities," Joseph Wu, Taiwan's foreign minister, said in an interview.

-One symbol of recognition remains elusive: an invitation for Taiwan to observe next week's World Health Assembly.
+One symbol of recognition remains elusive: an invitation for Taiwan to take part in next week's World Health Assembly.
 Despite a growing pro-Taiwan coalition backing their inclusion, health officials in this self-ruled democracy remain sidelined from the World Health Organization's decision-making body at the urging of China's government, which claims sovereignty over Taiwan and has sought to sever its international contacts.

-With Washington and Beijing vying for influence within global organizations, the United States, joined by European allies and other democracies, has led calls for WHO Director-General Tedros Adhanom Ghebreyesus to invite Taiwan.
-That's happened alongside some of the closest official U.S. contacts with Taiwan since Washington switched diplomatic recognition to Beijing in 1979.
+With Washington and Beijing vying for influence within global organizations, the United States, joined by European allies and other democracies, has led calls for WHO Director General Tedros Adhanom Ghebreyesus to invite Taiwan.
+That has happened alongside some of the closest official U.S. contacts with Taiwan since Washington switched diplomatic recognition to Beijing in 1979.

 "We'll be working very closely with the State Department and with the U.S. Health Department on our effort knocking at the door of the World Health Organization," said Wu, extolling "unprecedented" U.S. support.

 The WHO has said any decision on Taiwan's participation must come through a resolution passed by the assembly.
-Taiwan and the United States have insisted Tedros has the power to unilaterally invite Taiwan, but he has declined to affirm this.
+Taiwan and the United States have insisted that Tedros has the power to unilaterally invite Taiwan, but he has declined to affirm this.

 Twitter diplomacy

-When Taiwan learned of a mysterious pneumonia in the Chinese city of Wuhan, officials moved quickly, worried about a repeat of China's initial coverup of the 2003 SARS epidemic.
+When Taiwan learned of a mysterious pneumonia in the Chinese city of Wuhan, officials moved quickly, worried about a reprise of China's initial coverup of the 2003 SARS epidemic.

 Taiwan began screening incoming passengers from Wuhan on Dec.
-31, the day its health ministry emailed the WHO noting reports of atypical pneumonia, including "patients in isolation," in Wuhan.
+31, the day its Health Ministry emailed the WHO noting reports of atypical pneumonia, including "patients in isolation," in Wuhan.
 Taiwan says the email was a warning about the risk of human-to-human transmission — and that the WHO ignored it.
 The WHO has denied this, saying the email did not explicitly mention transmission.

 While China and the WHO downplayed the risk of human-to-human transmission, Taiwan took no chances.
 It ramped up face-mask production and enacted widely lauded contact tracing and testing regimens after confirming its first covid-19 case on Jan.
 21. Taiwan has not recorded a case of local transmission since April 12.